innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Lets forget about ad-hoc fixing and use Viterbi to decode.
 Result: `F1=89.29`.
 Wow!
 Let me stress, that these are the same logits that gave Jie Yang et.al. only `F1=88.49+-17`.

-## Let try All ways to resolve invalid label pairs
+## Lets try ALL ways to resolve invalid label pairs

 After spectacular failure with my "best judgement" I inserted all possible entity resolution decisions at each point, made concrete decision be governed py "policy" passed to this function, and generated all possible combinations of